ukparliament/ontologies/meta/weeknotes/2024/20/index.md

 ## Frequently asked questions

 Let's kick off by addressing a question that's been on the tip of many a tongue.
-"Are all your librarians called Librarian," we are frequently asked.
+"Are all your librarians called Librarian?" we are frequently asked.
 Yes.
 It is a condition of employment, continuing a tradition that's been in place since the Normans invaded and messed up a perfectly good country.
 We hope that clears that up.

 ## Outreach / engagement